 The Medical School's cutting-edge research is driven by important clinical questions.
 It focuses on translational and applied research in areas of greatest health burden and greatest opportunity for scientific advance, principally: diabetes, cardiovascular risk and ageing; neurological disorders and mental health; environment and human health; and health services research.
 It spans basic through clinical science to clinical trials and health policy.
 UEMS delivers two highly-regarded and innovative undergraduate degrees: the BSc in Medical Sciences and Bachelor of Medicine, Bachelor of Surgery (BMBS).
 In addition, the Medical School offers a range of postgraduate programmes and courses.
 The curriculum reflects today's evolving models of care and patient experience in acute, primary and community care settings.

-Building on the excellent educational reputation of Peninsula College of Medicine and Dentistry and using problem-based learning in small groups, the BMBS programme reflects the belief that doctors need to adopt a socially accountable approach to their work and to understand the human and societal impact of disease as well as the community-wide context of contemporary health care provision.
+Building on the excellent educational reputation of the Peninsula College of Medicine and Dentistry and using problem-based learning in small groups, the BMBS programme reflects the belief that doctors need to adopt a socially accountable approach to their work and to understand the human and societal impact of disease as well as the community-wide context of contemporary healthcare provision.

 UEMS graduates will be both capable and confident, whether they are clinicians, managers, educators or researchers and will be committed to life-long scholarship.
 Years one and two of the BMBS programme are based at the St Luke's Campus in Exeter and lay the scientific foundations for the future years of the course.
 There is clinical contact from year one and students begin acquisition of a range of transferable skills, learning science within a clinical context.

-Years three and four of the programme are based at the Royal Devon and Exeter Hospital, North Devon District Hospital and at the Royal Cornwall Hospital in Truro and in their surrounding general practices and community health environments.
-In year five, students are involved in a series of apprenticeship attachments, to consultants and to Principal General Practitioners on a one-to-one basis throughout Devon and Cornwall in Barnstaple, Exeter, Torbay and Truro.
+UEMS students spend years three and four of their programme at the Royal Devon and Exeter (Wonford) Hospital and North Devon District Hospital, as well as at the Royal Cornwall Hospital in Truro and in their surrounding general practices and community health environments.